DPT-RP1/DigitalPaperApp/README.md

   check-firmware                          Check if a new firmware version has been published update-firmware [-force] [-dryrun]      Check for update and update the firmware if needed.
 Will ask for confirmation before triggering the update.
-Use -dryrun to test the process. get url                                 Sends and display a GET request to the Digital Paper mount mount-point                       FUSE-mount the DPT at the specified mount point. help                                    Prints this message
+Use -dryrun to test the process. get url                                 Sends and display a GET request to the Digital Paper mount [mount-point]                     FUSE-mounts the DPT at the specified mount point.
+If not mount point is specified, it will attempt to use the one passed previously insert-note-template name path          Inserts a new note template from the specified file, with the specified name get-configuration path                  Saves the system configuration to a local file at <path>
+  set-configuration path                  Send the system configuration from a local file at <path>
+  help                                    Prints this message

 ```